juanruiz85/project-roleplay/README.md

 # How to use? #

-1.- fill the file localted on \database\settings.lua with the info of your server 2.- import the file on your mysql server  located on \database\database\mta.sql 3.- put this in your file "mtaserver.conf" if you use other order maybe you will have problems with the gui
+1.- fill the file localted on \database\settings.lua with the info of your server (the tables in the database are automatically created)
+2.- put this in your file "mtaserver.conf" if you use other order maybe you will have problems with the gui

     <resource src="admin" startup="1" protected="0" />
 	<resource src="database" startup="1" protected="0" />